the-learning-machine/ml-book.com/_docs/cl_lr.md

 <img src="/uploads/doc/classification/lr_logit.png" align="middle" height="400" width="400">

-We can achieve the required properties by reflecting the logit function about the line y=x.
+We can achieve the required properties by reflecting the logit function about the line $$y=x$$.
 This transformation can be performed by calculating the inverse of expression (2) which is called a **logistic function**:

 $$